 - In order to receive a grade of P, a student must achieve at least a grade of C-.
-An LP grade requires achievement of at least a D- - Some graduate and professional schools do not look favorably on a large number of P-graded courses, or rank each as a C.
+An LP grade requires achievement of at least a D-. - Some graduate and professional schools do not look favorably on a large number of P-graded courses, or rank each as a C. - The maximum number of semester credits with P or LP grades that may be applied to graduation is 24 semester credits.